Sign-up for the latest Lookout news and threat research

 First uncovered by Lookout and Citizen Lab in 2016, the Pegasus spyware was confirmed to have been used on targets such as business executives and government officials.
 Veteran of the cybersecurity industry, Joseph Davis of Microsoft, walks us through how spyware came to be, its implications and how you can protect yourself and your organization against Pegasus.

 Hank Schless 00:08

-Hi, everybody, and welcome back to endpoint enigma.
+Hi, everybody, and welcome back to Endpoint Enigma.
 I'm your host, Hank Schless.
-And I'm very excited for today's episode, we've got a particularly interesting one today, in my opinion, both because of the content and the guests we have on.
-So before we get to our guests, as many of you have heard, Pegasus, which is probably I would argue the most highly sophisticated, mobile spyware out there, which is first uncovered by lookout in the Citizen Lab up in Toronto, back in 2016, has resurfaced in the news.
+And I'm very excited for today's episode.
+We've got a particularly interesting one today, in my opinion, both because of the content and the guests we have on.
+So before we get to our guests, as many of you have heard, Pegasus, which is probably I would argue the most highly sophisticated, mobile spyware out there, which was first uncovered by Lookout in the Citizen Lab up in Toronto back in 2016, has resurfaced in the news.
 It certainly hasn't gone away in the real world.
-But it's now that at the top of the headlines for the last couple of weeks, and this is because in a joint investigation about 17 media groups in conjunction with Amnesty International, and I believe untold stories was the name of the other organization basically confirmed that Pegasus was used on a number of targets, such as journalists, business executives, and government officials, something that we've all kind of speculated about for a long time.
-And here to talk about pega system, why individuals and organizations alike need to be aware of mobile spyware, like Pegasus, we have Joseph Davis with us who is a chief security adviser at Microsoft.
-And Joseph works closely with the Security and Compliance leadership at some of the top US health and life sciences companies.
-So Joseph, glad to have you here today.
+But it's now at the top of the headlines for the last couple of weeks, and this is because in a joint investigation, about 17 media groups in conjunction with Amnesty International and, I believe, Untold Stories was the name of the other organization, basically confirmed that Pegasus was used on a number of targets, such as journalists, business executives, and government officials –– something that we've all kind of speculated about for a long time.
+And here to talk about why individuals and organizations alike need to be aware of mobile spyware like Pegasus, we have Joseph Davis with us, who is a chief security adviser at Microsoft.
+And Joseph works closely with the security and compliance leadership at some of the top U.S. health and life sciences companies.
+So, Joseph, glad to have you here today.
 Thanks so much for joining me.

 Joseph Davis 01:27